Wonderfall/dockerfiles/nextcloud/README.md

 docker run -d --name nextcloud \
        --link db_nextcloud:db_nextcloud \
+       -v /mnt/nextcloud/data:/data \
+       -v /mnt/nextcloud/config:/config \
+       -v /mnt/nextcloud/apps:/apps2 \
        -e UID=1000 -e GID=1000 \
+       -e UPLOAD_MAX_SIZE=10G \
+       -e APC_SHM_SIZE=128M \
+       -e OPCACHE_MEM_SIZE=128 \
+       -e CRON_PERIOD=15m \
+       -e TZ=Etc/UTC \
+       -e ADMIN_USER=mrrobot \
+       -e ADMIN_PASSWORD=supercomplicatedpassword \
        -e DB_TYPE=mysql \
        -e DB_NAME=nextcloud \
        -e DB_USER=nextcloud \
        -e DB_PASSWORD=supersecretpassword \
        -e DB_HOST=db_nextcloud \
-       -v /mnt/nextcloud/data:/data \
-       -v /mnt/nextcloud/config:/config \
-       -v /mnt/nextcloud/apps:/apps2 \
        wonderfall/nextcloud:10.0
 ```

 **Below you can find a docker-compose file, which is very useful!**

 Now you have to use a **reverse proxy** in order to access to your container through Internet, steps and details are available at the end of the README.md.
 And that's it!
-You already configured Nextcloud, so there's no setup page.
+Since you already configured Nextcloud through setting environment variables, there's no setup page.

 ### Configure
 In the admin panel, you should switch from `AJAX cron` to `cron` (system cron).

 ### Update
 Pull a newer image, then recreate the container as you did before (*Setup* step).
 None of your data will be lost since you're using external volumes.
-If Nextcloud performed a full upgrade, your apps could be disabled.
-Enable them again.
+If Nextcloud performed a full upgrade, your apps could be disabled, enable them again.

 ### Docker-compose
 I advise you to use [docker-compose](https://docs.docker.com/compose/), which is a great tool for managing containers.
 You can create a `docker-compose.yml` with the following content (which must be adapted to your needs) and then run `docker-compose up -d nextcloud-db`, wait some 15 seconds for the database to come up, then run everything with `docker-compose up -d`, that's it!
 On subsequent runs,  a single `docker-compose up -d` is sufficient!